Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Discussion

-The ECDFS field observed by Rubin is by definition a region devoid of very bright stars, whereas other fields that are also part of DP1 have not been observed to 10-year depth.
-As a consequence, the radius--magnitude relation derived in Section \ref{sec:radius} is not well constrained for stars brighter than $\sim$8-8.5 mag.
-As the Rubin survey progresses, we will recalibrate the relation to characterize better its effec
+Finally, the ECDFS field observed by Rubin is, by construction, a region largely devoid of very bright stars, whereas other fields included in DP1 have not yet been observed to full survey depth.
+As a consequence, the radius--magnitude relation derived in Section~\ref{sec:radius} is not well constrained for stars brighter than approximately 8--8.5 mag.
+As the Rubin survey progresses and deeper data become available over a wider range of environments, this relation will be recalibrated to better characterize the impact of bright stars on survey completeness.